Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 Li Xunhuan (李寻欢): Li Xunhuan appeared in only one Gu Long story, but was made famous throughout the international Chinese community by a popular television adaptation.
 His signature technique was his flying daggers (小李飞刀).
 So it was written, Li never wasted a shot (例不虚发).
 There was no way at all to dodge his daggers, once they have left his hands.

-Lü Siniang (吕四娘): Probably the most famous of Liang Yusheng’s heroines, Lü Siniang is remembered for accomplishing the astonishing.
-In Liang’s stories, she assassinated the Qing Emperor Yongzheng.
+Lü Siniang (吕四娘): The most famous of Liang Yusheng’s heroines, Lü Siniang is remembered for accomplishing the astonishing.
+In Liang’s stories, she assassinated Qing Emperor Yongzheng.
 This “accomplishment” remains a popular myth in Chinese mass media up to today.
-Many romanticised dramas of the Qing period continue to integrate this assassination into their plots.
+Many romanticised dramas of the Qing period also continue to integrate this assassination into their story lines.

-Lu Xiaofeng (陆小凤): One of the most well-known heroes under Gu Long’s pen.
+Lu Xiaofeng (陆小凤): One of the most beloved heroes under Gu Long’s pen.
 Like Chu Liuxiang (see above), he was dashing, incredible popular with women, and fond of intervening in Wulin crises.
 Lu’s defining feature was his moustache, which gave him his nickname “four eyebrows.”
-He was also feared for his Lingxi Finger (靈犀一指), a miraculous technique that traps and immobilises weapons between his fingers.
+He was also feared for his Lingxi Finger (靈犀一指).
+This was a miraculous technique that could trap and immobilise any weapon between his fingers.

 Wei Xiaobao (韦小宝): The title character of Jin Yong’s final novel, The Duke of Mount Deer (鹿鼎记).
 Among all Jin Yong’s protagonists, Wei Xiaobao stands out for never mastering any formidable kung fu.
 He was also uneducated, a rascal, and generally considered a lowlife.
 Despite these, he became heavily embroiled in politics involving the Qing Dynasty court.
 After threading a razor thin path between Emperor Kangxi and insurgents for years, he vanished with his seven wives to live a life of luxury.